Marathon SHL standings

 The marathon standings for the Swedish Hockey League (SHL) (formerly named Elitserien) is an accumulated table for the Swedish Hockey League, the current top Swedish ice hockey league, since it was inaugurated in the 1975–76 season.
 The marathon standings, updated by the Swedish Ice Hockey Association (SIHA), presents an overview of the overall regular-season records for all teams who have played at least one season in the SHL.
 The table is sorted after the highest number of total points.

 Färjestad BK are currently leading the table, with 3216 points.
-Färjestad BK and Brynäs IF are the only two teams to have played in all 47 SHL seasons.
-Växjö Lakers have the highest point average, with 87.2 points per season, and the highest point percentage (54.5%).
-Färjestad BK has the highest winning percentage (49.3%).
-Färjestad BK have qualified for the playoffs 40 times, more than any other team.
+Färjestad BK is also the only team to have played in all 48 SHL seasons.
+Växjö Lakers have the highest point average, with 88.4 points per season, and the highest point percentage (55.5%).
+Färjestad BK has the highest winning percentage (48.8%).
+Färjestad BK have qualified for the playoffs 42 times, more than any other team.